News feature

 67

-Henry Case about 8 years ago
+Henry Case over 8 years ago

 I've worked in IT for small software companies and I am now employed by a large University in their central IT department.
 First, I find it laughable that anyone would think that the policies and practices that may work for a software company would work for a university.
 A university's primary concern just isn't software development, it is a support organization.